-During the study, after a brief introduction and example walkthrough ($\sim$10 mins), each participant was asked to inspect three web automation tasks that web agents failed to complete (we shuffled the task order and ensured that each task was examined by three different participants; $\sim$30 mins) and provide feedback to the agent to help it recover.
+During the study, after a brief introduction and example task walkthrough ($\sim$10 mins), each participant was asked to inspect three web automation tasks that web agents failed to complete (we shuffled the task order and ensured that each task was examined by three different participants; $\sim$30 mins) and offer guidance to the agent to help it recover.
 In each task, participants were provided with slides containing the task description, the screen recording of agent actions, and the workflow the agent followed in the form of a list text block.
 The workflow was generated with Magentic-UI's approach~\cite{mozannar2025magentic}.
 Participants were invited to verbally analyze why and how the agent failed to execute the tasks and edit the workflows on the slides.
 Finally, we conducted a semi-structured interview with each participant to get a deeper understanding of their user experience ($\sim$20 mins).
-More details on the formative study design can be found in Appendix~\ref{appendix:formative_interview}.
+More details of the formative study materials can be found in Appendix~\ref{appendix:formative_interview}.

 We performed thematic analysis~\cite{braun2006using, braun2012thematic} using the qualitative data from interviews to code participants' experience in spotting and fixing agent errors.
-We then performed a follow-up experiment to measure the web agent's reliability in completing the tasks guided by these user-fixed workflows.
+We then performed a follow-up experiment to evaluate the web agent's performance in completing the tasks guided by these user-fixed workflows.

 \paragraph{Study Result 1: User Experiences} In general, we noticed that users spent significant time (around half of the task time) finding agent issues and were not fully certain about some of the causes.
 In addition, users took great efforts to address low-level but critical agent mistakes when offering guidance.